imrafaelmerino/java-fun/docs/README.md

-Let's discuss the type of the most important actions of a lens and an optional, where S is the type of the whole structure and F the type of the focus:
+Let's discuss the type of the most important actions of a lens and an optional, where S is the type of the whole structure and F is the type of the focus:

 ```code